diogogomesaraujo/frost-sig/README.md

 cargo run -- server keygen p t

 # for the sign server
-cargo run -- server keygen p t

-# for the keygen client
-cargo run -- server keygen p t
+cargo run -- server sign p t

 # for the keygen client (saves the keys in frost.json)
 cargo run -- client keygen frost.json

-# for the keygen client (gets the keys from frost.json)
+# for the sign client (gets the keys from frost.json)
 cargo run -- client sign frost.json
 ```